Search

 However, there is more work to be done to ensure that satellite systems are integrated as an intrinsic part of the 5G ecosystem.
 Intelsat, a leading provider of satellite communication services, is the chair of the ATIS Working Group (WG) focused on this integration.

-The goal of the WG is to drive the creation of normative standards for satellite NTNs in 5G, by bringing together satellite operators and other organizations to develop and coordinate technical positions and create aligned contributions to advance support of NTNs in 3GPP.
+The goal of the WG is to establish standards for satellite NTNs in 5G and beyond.
+This will be achieved by bringing together satellite operators and other organizations to develop technical positions and create aligned contributions to advance the support of NTNs in 3GPP.
+Additionally, the group will evaluate ecosystem topics that are not covered by the existing 3GPP standards.

 Integrating 5G Non-Terrestrial Networks (NTNs) with the terrestrial network has the potential to bring connectivity to the unconnected, delivering a future of unprecedented access to ICT services.
 Orchestrating a cohesive dialogue between satellite operators and terrestrial providers is key to making this happen.
 ATIS’ NTN Working Group is committed to fostering the convergence of ideas and technical solutions in this area — effectively bridging the gap between the satellite community and influential terrestrial 3GPP ecosystem contributors.